-Vented Gas will have STRONG odorant smell.
+Vented gas will have a strong odorant smell.

-- Connect a Flare, Odorant Filter / Scrubber to Expansion Tank Vent on the back of the cabinet (outlet of V5)
+- Connect a Gas Flare Device or Odorant Filter / Scrubber as required, to the Expansion Tank Vent connection on the back of the NJEX System enclosure - 3.
+Slowly open valve V5 and allow all pressure to vent from the NJEX System - 4.
+Perform required maintenance, then proceed to the Fill Procedure on page 78.

-- 2. Open V2 and V3

-- 3. Slowly open V5 to release pressure

-- 4. Perform repairs or maintenance

-- 5. See Page 78 for fill procedure